Nicola-Russo/Framework-for-smart-grid-security/README.md

 Open Ganache and copy the first account address and paste into the file "Processing_unit.js" at the line of code ~ 766.
 After this go into the section "CONTRACTS" of Ganache and search "SpecificProvenance" and copy the address of smart contract and paste into the same file at the line of code ~ 765.
 Save the file.

+# Run the simulation

+Open a new terminal and change into the project folder: cd Processing Unit

+Launch the following command: node PMU.js

+Open a new terminal and change into the project folder: cd Processing Unit

+Launch the following command: node Processing_unit.js